Pretty Porky and Pissed Off

-Pretty Porky & Pissed Off (PPPO) was a Canadian fat activist and performance art collective based in Toronto, Ontario from 1996-2005.
+Pretty Porky & Pissed Off (PPPO) was a Canadian fat activist and performance art collective based in Toronto, Ontario from 1996 to 2005.
 They used their bodies as modes of resistance against discriminatory language, cultural, social practices, and policies.
 Their feminist, queer, and LGBT politics were part of the DIY ethics of punk rock and the Riot Grrrl movement, and feminist activism.
 PPPO was a Canadian trailblazer in the international fat liberation movement.